FunctionOfX/FunctionOfX.github.io/content/papersandnotes.md

 - Papers and Preprints
     - [Hochschild--de Rham Homology]

-      This will be my second paper, which is on a generlisation of Poisson--de Rham Homology of Schedler--Etingof.
+      This will be my second paper, which is on a generalisation of Poisson--de Rham Homology of Schedler--Etingof.
 Coming up soon...

     - [On the Derived Ring of Differential Operators on a Singularity](https://arxiv.org/pdf/2110.03100.pdf)